ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

   </tr>
   <tr>
     <td>reason.reasonCode</td>
-	  <td>This is a numeric field (the others are strings). <br>Use the values that are defined in https://www.iana.org/assignments/http-status-codes/http-status-codes.xml </td>
+	  <td>This is a numeric field (the others are strings). <br>Use the values that are defined in https://www.iana.org/assignments/http-status-codes/http-status-codes.xml </br>If your actions are not REST API calls, set to 200 for success outcome and 500 for failure.
+Add in responseData information about the failure cause.</td>
 	  <td>For example: 200</td>
   </tr>
   <tr>